enzodjabali/symfo-ct-project/README.md

 ![MIT license](http://141.94.244.54:1010/license-mit.svg)

 Free and open source project developed during my intership at Cloud Temple.
 It was done with php 8, symfony 6, postgreSQL and docker.
-Please feel free to clone it and play with it as you wish!
+Please, feel free to clone it and play with it as you wish!

 ## Deploy project with docker 🐳